 While skiing is a popular activity, many people also enjoy snowboarding.
 However, snowboards are often difficult to safely pack and transport inside of most cars.
 The lengthy dimensions of certain roof cargo boxes provide another way to take your snowboards along for the ride.

-If you would like more tips on packing, check out one of our recent articles about how to pack a roof box.
+for more info on packing, check out one of our recent articles about how to pack a roof box.

 What Items Should You Not Place in a Roof Cargo Box?